 1. Maximum Size.
 No sign shall be permitted which contains more than one hundred (100) square feet, or two hundred (200) square feet if two-sided.
 Where more than one sign or element of signage is proposed for a given real estate parcel of record, the aggregate square footage of all signage on the parcel shall not exceed three hundred (300) square feet including one (1) freestanding or monument sign.
 The area of a sign shall be computed using the outside perimeter which reasonably borders or encompasses the sign content, including all lettering or imagery.

+Signs indicated above are included in the permit cost.

 If a building contains multiple tenants, each tenant may be allotted a pro-rata share of the permitted square footage allowed on that parcel for a freestanding sign or signs, as determined by the sign owner.
 In addition to signage on a freestanding sign, individual tenants of a multi-tenant building may have signage affixed to the front of their occupied space building that is of a size of up to ten (10) percent of the square footage of the front of the occupied space, but not to exceed one hundred (100) square feet.
 The front of the occupied space shall be considered to be the area on the side of the building containing the main entrance to the tenant space that is obtained by multiplying the building height times the width of the actual space occupied by the tenant.
 Notwithstanding the foregoing, if a commercial building has a corner consisting of two walls that each face a separate public road, each of the walls may contain signage affixed thereto of a size up to but not exceeding one hundred (100) square feet per wall.